Teaching

 Please check out music.wisc.edu/jazz for the latest information on the jazz program at UW Madison.
 To learn more about the jazz ensembles at UW Madison, go to music.wisc.edu/jazz-ensembles.
 In order to give my full attention to my UW-Madison students, I do not currently accept private students outside of the university, but please feel free to contact me for recommendation for some of the great teachers we have in our community.

-For information about the UW High School Honors Jazz Band and to register for an audition, please visit www.wisconsinjazz.org.
+For information about the Jazz Badgers (high school honors group) and to register for an audition, please visit www.wisconsinjazz.org.

 Student Resources